obihughes/omega-planner/docs/components.md

 - Main order is now: `Daily Planner`, `Workspace`, `Text Canvas`, then `Focus` and `Meals` at the bottom per UX preference.

 ### Focus Page (`app/focus/page.tsx`)
-Purpose: Minimal focus-mode workspace with a timer, planned/completed lists, and backlog.
+Purpose: Minimal focus-mode workspace with a timer, central planned list, and a compact sidebar for supporting lists.

+**Layout:**
+- Planned this session is the central, primary column.
+- Right sidebar stacks Completed (top) and Backlog (bottom).

 **Key Behaviors:**
 - Past Sessions are hidden while a session is active (reduces distraction).
 - When no session is active, Past Sessions can be toggled Show/Hide and include edit/delete controls.
 Toggle preference persists.
 - State persists to localStorage (`omega-planner-focus-state-v1`, `omega-planner-focus-sessions-v1`).
 - Session target length can be set (quick picks 15/25/45/60 min or custom).
 Target persists (`omega-planner-focus-target-seconds-v1`).
- - Visual feedback: progress bar and remaining time until target, with percentage.
+- Main timer shows a countdown when a target duration is set; otherwise it shows elapsed time.
+Progress bar and remaining time label are displayed beneath with percentage.
 - Optional sound notifications (toggleable): 5 minutes remaining and time up.
 Preference persists (`omega-planner-focus-sound-enabled-v1`).
 - Timer uses wall-clock time: while running, the UI derives elapsed from `elapsedSeconds + (now - lastResumedAt)`.
 This prevents the timer from freezing when the tab is backgrounded or you navigate away.
 - Focus-only Screen Wake Lock: while the timer is running and the Focus page is visible, the screen is kept awake (if supported).
 The lock is released on pause, when switching tabs/routes, or on unmount.
 Other pages remain static; no wake lock is requested elsewhere.

 **Controls:**
 - Start, Pause, End Session